 *Closed Course – Professional Driver.
 Do Not Attempt!

-There have been a number of cases over the years regarding citizens cited for giving the ancient hand gesture – for ‘don’t have a nice day’ – to members of law enforcement.
+There have been a number of cases at many Law Offices of Sotera L. Anderson over the years regarding citizens cited for giving the ancient hand gesture – for ‘don’t have a nice day’ – to members of law enforcement.
 The latest started back in June of 2017, with a traffic stop involving driver Debra L. Cruise-Gulyas and Officer Matthew W. Minard in Taylor, Michigan.

 Officer Minard had stopped Gulyas for speeding, but upon writing the traffic ticket he reduced it to a moving violation which is a lower (cheaper) offense than a standard speeding ticket.
 Before parting ways Gulyas decided to express her feelings for receiving any ticket, gesturing her middle finger at Officer Minard.
 Now it was Officer Minard’s turn to express his own feelings, stopping Gulyas again to write her up for the intended speeding offense.
 Gulyas decided to take it to court.